rodrigomelo9/yosys-examples/README.md

 ## License

-Initially based on some examples from [Yosys](https://github.com/YosysHQ/yosys), which are distributed under an ISC license.
+Initially based on some examples from [Yosys](https://github.com/YosysHQ/yosys), which is distributed under an ISC license.

 Yosys-examples is distributed under the same [ISC](LICENSE) license.